digikar99/sbcl-goodies-windows/README.md

 # SBCL Goodies

-This repository contains Github Actions workflows and build scripts that build each SBCL release with a few extra "goodies" statically linked into the SBCL runtime: OpenSSL and libfixposix.
-These two libraries are often cited as a reason why distributing Common Lisp binaries is difficult, so it's useful to have them built into the core.
+The [windows branch of this repository](https://github.com/digikar99/sbcl-goodies/tree/windows) contains Github Actions workflows and build scripts that build each SBCL release with OpenSSL.
+It is a derivative of [sionescu/sbcl-goodies](https://github.com/sionescu/sbcl-goodies).

-## Modifications

- - `src/runtime/sbcl` is statically linked to `libcrypto`, `libssl`, `libtls` and `libfixposix`
- - in the SBCL core, a new keyword was added to `*features*`:
-   `:CL+SSL-FOREIGN-LIBS-ALREADY-LOADED`
- - `CL:LISP-IMPLEMENTATION-VERSION` returns a string containing the revision, e.g. `"2.3.1+r00"`
- - the subdirectory `third_party/include` contains the headers of libfixposix

-## Build environment

-Ubuntu 24.04 LTS.

-### OpenSSL and LibTLS

-The binaries are linked to the official OpenSSL from the Ubuntu repositories (with security updates), as well as the Linux port of OpenBSD's libtls.

-### LibFixPOSIX

-The latest Github release.

-## Releases

-The release process publishes both a source and a binary distribution tarball of SBCL.
-The naming scheme adds a two-digit revision that is increased every time new releases of the "goodies" occur after SBCL upstream makes a new release.
-When SBCL is released, the revision is reset to "00".

-Examples:
- - sbcl-2.3.1+r00-x86-64-linux-binary.tar.bz2
- - sbcl-2.3.1+r00-source.tar.bz2
+In contrast to the Linux (or Posix?) variant built at sionescu/sbcl-goodies, we have the following modifications:

+- libfixposix and libtls is skipped; only `libssl libcrypto` are linked
+- build.env is largely ignored; we rely on the libraries available through msys2 pacman
+- sbcl available from msys2 pacman is used as the host
+- `--fancy --with-sb-linkable-runtime` build options are used